OpenNews/opennews-website/_posts/2022-03-22-dei-coalition-year-2-taking-action.md

 **🚀 Year 2 will be focused on TAKING ACTION. 🚀**

 Imagine with me for a moment: What could we accomplish if every member of the Coalition — every type of reporter, manager, editor, funder, direct supporter, professor, and student of journalism — got together and worked collectively to make systems level change across the journalism industry?
+What if that process also centered joy, flexibility, clarity, and making lifelong connections?

-If you want to be a part of a process to create real, touchable change in the journalism industry, I invite you to join, or deepen your work, with us in our DEI Coalition work this year.
+If you want to be a part of a joyful process to create real, systemic change in the journalism industry, I can’t wait to welcome you to join, or deepen your work, with the DEI Coalition this year.

 <p class="button-in-post"><a href="https://docs.google.com/forms/d/e/1FAIpQLScOhYekI1tbDajjoRQg3TxHdit09nSIcf6pklHJcOACyOVT1Q/viewform">👉🏼 Sign up for Year 2: TAKING ACTION</a></p>

 Here’s what your experience will be like as we make a plan and follow through in taking action together:

 **Flexibility:** Most of our work will be asynchronous, so you can contribute in a way that works for you and your life.
-As Coalition members know from experience, any video meetings will always include [asynchronous ways to participate](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).
-When you sign up, you can also tell us what level of time commitment you’d like to make — ranging from 4 hrs/month, to completely tag-in-tag-out as works for you.
+As Coalition members know from experience, any video meetings will always include [asynchronous ways to participate](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/), and we always respect your time.
+When you sign up, you tell us what level of time commitment you’d like to make — ranging from 4 hrs/month, to completely tag-in-tag-out as works for you.

 **Joy and satisfaction:** We’ll be making as much space as we can for you to contribute in ways that bring you joy and satisfaction.
 Fighting for equity is often frustrating, stressful work.
 The beauty of being able to work alongside a community is that we can find ways for everyone to play different roles, and help everyone be able to do the things they love, all while helping move DEI forward in a meaningful way.